Schartey/gqlgen-auth-starter/README.md

 - Reflex does not support Windows, therefor hot-reload will not work on this platform.

+- As mentioned in this [Thread](https://github.com/99designs/gqlgen/blob/master/docs/content/getting-started.md#write-the-resolvers)
+  gqlgen is currently not able to update resolver.go.
+There are two viable solutions to this problem:
+    - Copy the contents of resolver.go, delete it, run gqlgen and paste into the newly generated resolver.go.
+(Becomes tedious and hard to manage)
+    - Set gqlgen to not generate resolver.go in the config file and just create the resolvers for yourself.
+This way you can also manage multiple files with multiple resolvers.
+Resolvers are generally not difficult to write, so I would suggest this option.
+I also recommend looking at [git-bug](https://github.com/MichaelMure/git-bug) for more examples, since gqlgen-auth-starter works the same way.

 [1]: https://github.com/99designs/gqlgen
 [2]: https://www.keycloak.org/
 [3]: https://github.com/OscarYuen/go-graphql-starter